marinebioCASE/task2_2025/evaluation/README.md

 d: bmd, bpd
 bp: bp20, bp20plus

+A combination of aggregated and not aggregated labels is also allowed as a result (and the non-aggregated ones will be aggregated for evaluation).

 To run the evaluation, the csv with the obtained detections and the mentioned format needs to be passed when asked in the prompt.
 The csv should follow the mentioned format.